 Everything you need to know about visiting Abu Dhabi in April

-There is always a lot going on about town but many outdoor events, brunches and sporting activities start shutting up by month-end as life moves indoors.
+There is usually a lot going on around town in April as many outdoor events, brunches and sporting activities squeeze out the last of outdoor weather before life moves indoor, usually around the start of May.

-This year, the Holy Month of Ramadan will commence in April, expected to start on 23 April 2020, subject to moon sighting.
+This year, the Holy Month of Ramadan will commence in April, expected to start at sunset 12 April 2021, subject to moon sighting and last through until 12 May 2021.

 Abu Dhabi weather in April